Skip to content

 Modeling NFL Like an Analyst: Spread, Total, and Player Props from Scratch cover art

 The phrase "NFL model" gets thrown around loosely.
 To a tout it means "today's pick."
 To a system bettor it means "any team off a loss covers."
-To an analyst it means a numerical projection with a calibrated probability attached, evaluated against closing lines on out-of-sample data, sized with a fractional Kelly stake.
+To an analyst it means a real projection with honest win-odds attached, tested against the closing line on old games it never saw while training, and bet in disciplined unit sizes.
 This guide walks the analyst path end to end — spread, total, and an nfl player prop model — using only public data and a browser.
 You can run every step in the Shark Snip Workshop while reading.

 What a model actually is (and what it isn't)